corgi-emacs/corgi/README.md

 Things should work just as well in the terminal as in the GUI.
 There should be no bindings or behaviors that only work in the GUI.

+**Reproducible**

+Everything is immutably versioned with straight.
+People should never run into issues because of slightly different package versions.

+**Somewhat opinionated**

+This config makes a few clear, non-negotiable decisions.
+It's evil based, has structural editing, includes org-mode, etc. But on some things it does not have an opinion.
+The theme, font, desktop-mode, linum-mode, mode-line are all things you can configure in your own `lesser-evil-user-config.el`.

 ## License

 GPL version 3